paulbellamy/hack-a-soroban-athon/README.md

 # Soroban Voting Dapp Example

 This is a [Next.js](https://nextjs.org/) project, demoing how to build a dapp frontend backed by smart contracts on Stellar.
+Learn more about this project @ https://stellar-resources.notion.site/stellar-resources/SorobountyDAO-5cedb58a80ae4013a4751403c39e6590

 ## Getting Started